gtzan/synthesizers_cs_perspective/projects.md

+# Initial Projects Proposals

+1. Retro game sound engine - Cy

+   Old computers and game consoles included programmable sound generators which were chips that synthesized audio signals.
+These were used to create music for early video games and have similar architecture to synthesizers.
+Examples include the Commodore 64 and the Nintendo Entertainment System.
+The goal will be to have a software emulation of a chip like the MOS technology 6581 https://en.wikipedia.org/wiki/MOS_Technology_6581 and be able to render 8-bit game music using it.

+3. Car engine modeling - Mitchell

+The goal of this project will be to analyze the sound of different car engines and create a parametric model that generates sound similar to the actual car engine that is controllable for example by increasing the rpm.

+5. Physical modeling of strings and bars - Robert

+7. Porting Music V compiler - Cameron

+8. Live coding environment - Grace

+10. Music programming language - Vicky

+12. Embedded tracker - Iain

+14. Oversampled and memory-heavy digital oscillators - Iain

 # Project Ideas (Please check regularly)

 This page is going to be evolving over the course of the term with more details as the projects get more fleshed out.
 Similarly to the assignments, the projects